 - Seek antiseptic treatment and bandages for any cuts, scrapes or lacerations

-Much like dust from your attic, other elements in a building can cause illnesses, which can lead to something known as Sick Building Syndrome.
+Can a house make you sick?
+Much like dust from your attic, other elements in a building can cause illnesses.
 Sick Building Syndrome refers to poorly maintained structures that expose occupants to various irritants and toxins.
+These might include:

 How to Prevent Sick Building Syndrome:

-- Get your new living space appraised and inspected before making a purchase
+- Get your new living space inspected by a licensed professional before making a purchase

 - Check the basement and attic for signs of mold, rot or decay